-All Incidents however slight must be reported to the Safety Officer who will investigate the Incident.
+All Incidents however slight must be reported to the Club Safety Officer who will investigate the Incident.
+The Club Safety Officer may investigate on his own or ask committee members to assist.

 All members and visitors are required to co-operate with such investigations and to provide any information, which may be useful in establishing the circumstances surrounding the Incident.